Silvac34/myc/ReadMe.md

     viewMyMeals               -->So the user can see and manage the meals he is attending view_test/                --> Juste to keep as a template.
-Is not used in the app app.js                --> main application module templates/
+Is not used in the app app.js                --> main application module
+    config.js             --> holds the front end configuration (it depends on the environment) templates/
     index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously